se-nko/saga-example/README.md

 ### Run Docker

-First build the images for all services:
+First build the images for all robot-* services:

 ```bash
 $ cd robot-factory